tylermercer/personal-website/src/content/posts/software/unlaunching.md

 - Being curious about things that matter (as measured against my other values)

 Compared with Innerhelm and other priorities such as my family, Logwise didn't measure up against these values.
 The effects of mimetic desire, my brain's quasi-addicted relationship to Logwise, and the diminishment of self that I experienced meant that Logwise was a _net negative_---it cost more than it paid out, taking me _further_ from the kind of person I want to be, instead of closer to it.

 ## Unlaunching

 Realizing the steep cost and low payout of Logwise made the optimal path clear: "unlaunching" Logwise.
 Furthermore, I'm taking steps to keep me from opening that loop again.

-Firstly, I've not just open-sourced [the code](https://github.com/tylermercer/logwise), I've archived the GitHub repository containing it.
+Firstly, I've open-sourced [the code](https://github.com/tylermercer/logwise) and archived the GitHub repository containing it.
 Archiving the repository serves to (1) preserve the code in case I need to reference it for other things, (2) signal to others that Logwise isn't under active development, and especially (3) make it hard for me to pick up again---I would have to un-archive the code, set up my local development environment again, etc.[^todoist]

 Second, I've decided not even to _use_ Logwise.
 This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.
 Instead, I've implemented a similar logging setup using [Obsidian](https://obsidian.md).
 It's not nearly as ergonomic, but it meets my needs.